Patient Education and Information

 - Cold Packs - Cold packs are offered free to students upon request.
 These packages include: decongestants, antihistamines, cough drops, and a tea bag.
 No appointment required for a cold pack.

-- Reclipsen -is a birth control prescription that is sold at SMS.
+- Emoquet, Gildess FE, Orsythia -are birth control prescriptions that are sold at SMS.
 To refill your prescription, simply call 806-651-3287 to place an order.
 Refills require 3 to 5 days to process.
 If you do not have a current prescription on file, you will need to set up an appointment with a provider for a women's healthcare appointment.

 - Refills - If you have a current prescription on file through the SMS Pharmacy, please call 806-651-3287 to refill your prescription.
 If you have completed your prescription and have no further refills, you will need to reschedule an appointment with your provider to get a new prescription.